yashchotala/Realtime_Chat_App/README.md

-# Chatly — MERN Real-Time Chat App 💬⚡
+# Talksy — MERN Real-Time Chat App 💬⚡

 A sleek real-time chat application built with the MERN stack.